oobabooga/text-generation-webui/README.md

 --notebook      Launch the webui in notebook mode, where the output is written to the same text
                 box as the input.
 --chat          Launch the webui in chat mode.
+--cai-chat      Launch the webui in chat mode with a style similar to Character.AI's.
+If the
+                file profile.png exists in the same folder as server.py, this image will be used as the bot's profile picture.
 --cpu           Use the CPU to generate text.
 --auto-devices  Automatically split the model across the available GPU(s) and CPU.
 --load-in-8bit  Load the model with 8-bit precision.